Brian-Pho/Textbook-Notes/_posts/books/2019-05-25-the-human-advantage.md

 ![Figure 4.3]({{ "/assets/books/the-human-advantage/figure4-3.png" | absolute_url }})
 - The brain mass in primates scales linearly with the number of neurons in the brain.
 - E.g. A ten times increase in the number of neurons in a primate brain leads to a ten times increase in its brain mass. $$10^{1} = 10$$.
-- However, rodents brain mass scales at one-point-six times the number of neurons.
+- However, rodents brain mass scales at 1.6 times the number of neurons.
 - E.g. A ten times increase in the number of neurons in a rodent leads to a forty times increase in its brain mass. $$10^{1.6} = 39.8$$.
 - Why does it scale like this?
 Why is it different for primates?
 - Its because not all brains are made equal.